gosquared/stash/README.md

 var Stash = require('node-stash');
 var Redis = require('redis');
 var stash = Stash.createStash(redis.createClient, {
+  memoize: {
+    result: {
+      ttl: 600000
+    },
+    error: {
-  ttl: {
+      ttl: 5000
-    memory: 5000,
-    cache: 30000
     }
+  }
 });

 var fetch = function(cb) {
   // Fetch data from somewhere
-  var data = { some: 'stuff' };
-  // If there was an error fetching stuff it'd go in the err argument var err = null;
+  fetchData(function(err, data) {

-  // Invoke cb to give stash an error and data.
+    // Invoke cb to give stash an error or data.
-  // If error, stash will cache in lru for a short time
+    // If no error, stash will cache the results in memory
+    // and serve them to other .get requests on the same key
+    // until the key outlives its ttl or the cache is cleared
+    //
+    // If err is given, cache will only cache the error and
+    // serve to other .get requests in a similar fashion to
+    // cached results.
-  // Data is cached in redis and lru return cb(err, data);
+    return cb(err, data);
+  });
 };

 stash.get('key', fetch, function(err, data) {